 When Using Video Communication

 Those “leading” a meeting should use agendas, distributed in advance, to make sure what needs to get discussed is actually discussed.
 Take extra time to consider who and who doesn’t need to attend a given meeting.
 Maybe a meeting needs to be more inclusive?
 Maybe it needs a smaller working group?
 Given the isolation of working at home, the criteria for inclusion may need to change.
 Additionally, reconsider how meetings are structured and run: How much of the meeting should be simply to connect with each other?
 The person running the meeting should set expectations for participation at the beginning.
 Try to set up the meeting for full participation so each person knows why they’re there and how they can contribute.
 That said, decide how much time should be spent with small talk.
-There should be at least some, unless you are all in frequent contact with each other during the day.
+There should be at least some, unless you are all in frequent contact with each other during the day to foster workplace civility.